aSeann/MMM-Rainbow/README.md

 Update info:
 As suggested by a user on the [MagicMirror² Forum](https://forum.magicmirror.builders/) I have added the option to assign the random colors to specific modules or to all modules.
 See the config below to see how to use.
+Another user requested that I add rules to set if the colors are random or of the users choice.

 ## Preview